publicimageltd/workdir/README.md

    dirs.

- * `workdir-visit-worksheet-hook` -- Hook with a list of functions which are called when visiting a work sheet.
+ * `workdir-visit-worksheet-hook` -- Hook with a list of functions which are called when visiting a work sheet the first time.
 The functions are called with the work sheet file as the current buffer and should not accept any argument.